 The procedures for the recognition of student organizations are based upon the mutual trust and cooperation enjoyed by the students and the administration and on the belief in the decision-making ability and responsible judgment of those primarily involved in extracurricular activities.
-Based upon this philosophy, the President of the College, who possesses the ultimate authority for the recognition of student organizations, has delegated this authority to the Dean of Students through the Associate Director for Student Activities.
+Based upon this philosophy, the President of the College, who possesses the ultimate authority for the recognition of student organizations, has delegated this authority to the Vice President for Student Services through the Director for Student Engagement.